tekknolagi/tekknolagi.github.com/_posts/2025-05-20-simple-search.md

 two documents are about cats, but one says the word cat much more, they're still just both about cats).

+Let's open up word2vec and embed our first words.

 ## Embedding

 We take for granted this database of the top 10,000 most popular word